ChristoferMendes/mm-cli/readme.md

 ```

 ## Prefix for all commands: mm
+### Example
+- mm generate-component Home

 ## Commands

-- version (v)                     Output the version number
+- version (v) ➜ Output the version number
-- whoami                          Show your credentials stored
+- whoami ➜ Show your credentials stored
-- update-me                       update your credentials
+- update-me ➜ update your credentials
-- store-me                        Store your git credentials (default is your local git credentials)
+- store-me ➜ Store your git credentials (default is your local git credentials)
-- git-config (g-conf)             Configures git credentials
+- git-config (config) ➜ Configures git credentials
-- git-clone                       Clone a repository from your git
+- git-clone  (clone) ➜ Clone a repository from your git
-- git-check (check)               Print your current git credentials
+- git-check (check) ➜ Print your current git credentials
-- generate-screen (gen-screen)    Create a new file in src/screens
+- generate-screen (gen-screen) ➜ Create a new file in src/screens
-- generate-page (gen-page)        Create a new file in src/pages
+- generate-page (gen-page) ➜ Create a new file in src/pages
-- generate-component (gen-comp)   Create a new file in src/components
+- generate-component (gen-comp) ➜ Create a new file in src/components
-- default-configs (configs)       Store default configs (example: --not-index by default)
+- default-configs (configs) ➜ Store default configs (example: --not-index by default)
 ## License

 MIT - see LICENSE